nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.tx_full

-  An attribute to represent the nRF24L01's status flag signaling that the TX FIFO buffer is full. (read-only)

   Calling this does not execute an SPI transaction.
 It only exposes that latest data contained in the STATUS byte that's always returned from any SPI transactions with the nRF24L01.
 Use the `update()` function to manually refresh this data when needed.